volumetricformat/On_boarding/docs/getting_started.md

 [This space](vfa-org.slack.com) is for VFA members to communicate informally with other members.

-Slack should not be used to communicate decision that would normally be made more formally in the group (technical decision / Board decision)
+Slack should not be used to communicate decisions that would normally be made more formally in the group (technical decision / Board decision)
 Information that is to be incorporated into the specification or decisions for the Board should be included in formal contributions.

 **Member only channels**;